SystemsApproach/private5g/software/start.rst

-As the emulation progresses, the monitoring dashboard will show two emulated gNBs and five emulated UEs come online, with the performance graph showing upstream and downstream transfer rates.
+As the emulation progresses, the monitoring dashboard will show two emulated gNBs and five emulated UEs come online, with the performance graph plotting upstream and downstream transfer rates.
 All of these indicators go "silent" once the emulation completes, but you can execute the `5g-test` target multiple times without restarting the SD-Core to see additional activity.